 But they’ll keep well for a few days in an airtight container.
 If they last that long that is!

-Still hungry for more deep fried goodness?
+Still hungry for more deep-fried goodness?

 Then you’ll love these pillowy soft Zeppole Ricotta Doughnuts.
 They’re sweet and crunchy and a snap to make!